 Comprehensive Financial Planning Process

-We provide comprehensive financial planning via a well-defined process requiring specific information.
+We provide comprehensive financial planning via a well-defined financial planning process requiring specific information.
 That process and the information needed is as follows:

-Step 2: Proposal – Based on the information gathered at the initial meeting, Minerva formulates a proposal.
-If the client elects to move forward with the proposal, an executed copy of the proposal is returned to us.
-Given that each proposal is unique, the information we need to begin the engagement varies, but a list of information we generally collect is here.
+Based on the information gathered at the initial meeting, Minerva formulates a proposal.
+If the client elects to move forward with the proposal, an executed copy of the proposal is returned to your certified financial advisor.
+Given that each financial planning process proposal is unique, the information we need to begin the engagement varies, but a list of information we generally collect is here.

-Step 3: Base Plan Review – The base plan is essentially the first attempt at modeling the client’s situation and goals in our software.
+The base plan is essentially the first attempt at modeling the client’s situation and goals in our financial planning process software.
 We review the base plan with the client to ensure that the data entered is correct, and that we have a clear understanding of the client’s goals.
 We meet with clients for this review either in person, or via an online meeting.
 Base plan reviews usually require one to two hours.

 The process beyond step 5 depends upon whether a client elects to be self-directed and implement the plan for herself, or prefers to move into a retainer agreement.